ncatlab/nlab-content/pages/8/9/8/0/898/content.md

 * For any two [[parallel morphisms]] $f,g:c_1\to c_2$ in $C$, there exists a morphism $h:c_2\to c_3$ such that $h f = h g$.

 Just as all finite [[colimit|colimits]] can be constructed from initial objects, binary coproducts, and coequalizers, so a cocone on any finite diagram can be constructed from these three.
+However, the reduction is a little more sophisticated; see Theorem \ref{FilteredReduction} below.

 In [[constructive mathematics]], the elementary rephrasing above is equivalent to every [[Bishop-finite]] diagram admitting a cocone.